Home > Tours > Latin America Tours > South America Tours > Walk Peru's Inca Trail & Palccoyo Rainbow Mountain

 Overview

 Book online and enjoy exclusive savings on Explore's 14 Day Walk Peru's Inca Trail & Palccoyo Rainbow Mountain.
-Discover the diversity of Peru on this fascinating journey through the highlights of the country.
-Explore the floating reed islands of Lake Titicaca, travel through the Andes mountains to Cusco, the ancient Inca capital and head into the Sacred Valley to trek the spectacular Inca Trail.
+Discover the diversity of Peru on this fascinating active journey through the country's highlights.
+Explore the floating reeds of Lake Titicaca, travel through the Andes Mountains to Cusco and head into the Sacred Valley to trek the spectacular Inca Trail.

 Itinerary